michaelw730/irish/notes/numbers.md

 ## Counting things

-* numbers 2-6 cause séimhiú on words beginning with a consonant (except l,n,r)
+* numbers 2-6 cause séimhiú on words beginning with a consonant (except l,n,r).
+Words beginning with a vowel remain unchanged
 * The numbers a haon, a dó, and a ceathair change when counting things.
-* Note how the singular form is used after numbers in Irish:
+* Note how the singular form is used after numbers in Irish
+* The numbers 7-10 cause an urú in words beginning with a consonant (except l, m, n, r, and s) and in all words beginning with a vowel:

 | Irish | English | Phonetic | Sound |
 | ------| ------- | -------- | ----- |